willnotwish/spa-striders-login/README.md

 Then, in the same browser session, visit http://localhost:2000/bookings-test/admin

-If it's working, you should see the expected admin page, showing the correct admin user.
+You should see the expected admin page, showing the correct admin user.

+## How it works

-Fo this to work, the same session cookie exist in both apps.
-Use this to troubleshoot if necessary.
+The same session cookie must exist in both apps.
+For the browser not to know the difference, a reverse proxy (nginx) is used to route traffic to the correct application based on the path requested.
+Check cookies to troubleshoot if necessary.